Exclusive: MPs Plot Three-Month Brexit Delay In Bid To Break Commons Deadlock

 John McDonnell signalled on Tuesday that Labour was ‘increasingly likely’ to throw its weight behind the Cooper-Boles amendment.

+“MPs across all parties all share the same number one objective now: not to crash out of the EU on March 29 without a deal, with all the damage to jobs and the economy that would cause.”

+Reeves’s amendment “requires the Prime Minister to seek an extension” if no agreement has been reached by February 26.
+But Cooper’s amendment has the added protection of a new bill to instruct May to comply.
+“We need Yvette’s bill because we just don’t trust the government to deliver otherwise,” Reeves said.

-With some Labour MPs in Leave areas set to defy any whip on the delay, the vote could be tight.
+With some Labour MPs in Leave areas set to defy any whip on the delay, the vote on Cooper-Boles could be tight.

 Backbencher Caroline Flint told the BBC’s Politics Live on Wednesday: “It’s not taking us any further forward, it’s another process-y device...I’m not inclined to vote for it.”